 Both artists have been asked to collaborate on a fascinating exhibition taking place at The Island House, where a selection of artists have been engaged to intervene in the public spaces of the hotel environment with their video work.
 The show “My Dreams Aren’t your Dreams” examines the idea of artist as “trickster” and attempts to reclaim the myth of the Caribbean.

 Spurgeonique and Averia speak to their journey of expanding from ceramics to film and animation and the challenge of working on the upcoming show.
-“My Dreams Aren’t Your Dreams,” featuring their work and the work of Heino Schmid, Tessa Whitehead and visiting artist-in-residence, David Gumbs, is for one-night only on September 15th at the Island House.
-The evening begins with an artists’ talk at 6 p.m. and exhibition opening at 7:30 p.m.
+“My Dreams Aren’t Your Dreams,” featuring their work and the work of Heino Schmid, Tessa Whitehead and visiting artist-in-residence, David Gumbs, is for one-night only on October 19th at the Island House at 6 p.m.